-Well Access:
+Well Access

 Access for well locations on the MI will be cleared with the property manager and tenants/owners by HDR.
 Access for off-site locations will be obtained from the property owners by the Army with assistance from HDR, as requested.
+Agreements are in place for all six off-site well locations.

-Well Installation:
+Well Installation

-Permits for well installation will be obtained from Shelby County Health Department (SCHD).
-Proposed well locations will be cleared for utilities prior to drilling.
+Permits for well installation from Shelby County Health Department (SCHD) and utility clearances will be obtained by the drilling contractor.